Giant swans greet visitors at the entrance to Woodland Park Zoo's new WildLanterns winter light show. Credit: JiaYing Grygiel

 Lions and tigers and bears, oh my!

 WildLanterns consists of more than 300 lanterns in the shapes of creatures from the Northwest, the jungle, the sea and the savanna.
-To see the show, you’ll enter at the zoo’s west entrance (by the penguins) and follow a one-way path along the zoo’s main loop.
+A whole host of new lanterns will feature in the 2021 show.

 Before visiting, it was hard to determine the scale of the lanterns from the promo pictures.
 Now I can tell you, these lanterns are HUGE.
 Most are at least as tall as an adult, and some are many, many times bigger.
 They’re made of fabric stretched over a frame, like a complex kite beautifully rendered in 3-D. Some of the figures are even animated.
 A striking peacock preens at the west entrance, the elephant gently flaps its ears.
 My favorite was the giant frog’s slow blink.
 Don't miss looking closely at the animals’ beautiful and expressive eyes.
 What incredible attention to detail.